klebster2/chargram-model/README.md

 ## Generation:

 Command to generate random sequence of 100 characters:

 ```bash
 python ngram_lm.py --model-in my_model -r 100 --verbose
 ```
+The following example is sped up by x7.
+Generation using large models can be slow.

 ![gutenberg_example](https://github.com/klebster2/perplexity-toolkit/blob/master/gutenberg_example.gif "An example of generating characters using a 10-gram gutenberg model")